OctopusDeploy/blog/blog/2020-02/automated-database-deployments-iteration-zero/index.md

 #### Change-driven cons
 The model-driven approach ensures the entire destination database matches the desired state.
 Not so with the change-driven approach.
 A new table could be added to the destination database outside of the process.
 Everyone who has permissions to change the database has to be on board and using the process because one or two rogue developers could cause havoc.

 It is much harder to see the history of a specific object like a table or a stored procedure.
 Instead of going to a single file and viewing the history, you must do a search to find all the files where the object was changed.
-Depending on the number of table changes, it could be easy to miss a key change and not even know it.
+Depending on the number of table changes, it could be easy to miss a key change.

 Finally, a lot of developers are not expert SQL developers.
-They are used to using the SQL Server Management Studio UI to create tables and indexes, and they don’t know how to write a lot of the changes being made by hand.
+They use the SQL Server Management Studio UI to create tables and indexes, and they don’t know how to write a lot of the changes being made by hand.
 It takes a lot of practice to get the T-SQL syntax memorized.
-In the case where the tool allows you to write code for more complex changes, there is another learning curve to understand the syntax and the rules.
+In the case where the tool allows you to write code for more complex changes, there’s another learning curve to understand the syntax and the rules.

 ### Picking an approach